This post introduced the newest detailed steps to fade out the video on Windows 10.

 You don’t have to be an expert for adding Fades in a video.
 FilmForth is sufficient to get you across the finish line without requiring any expertise in editing.
-All you need is the video divide into several parts according to the scenes and then take advantage of the transition menu.
+All you need is the video divided into several parts according to the scenes and then taken advantage of the transition menu.

 Fade in and fade out are 2 gradual transitions from one media to another.
 The terms fade-out (also called fade to black) and fade-in are used to describe a transition to and from a blank image.